 Troparion of the Resurrection in the Third Tone: Let the heavens rejoice and the earth be glad, for the Lord hath done a mighty act with His own arm.
 He hath trampled down death by death and became the first-born from the dead.
 He hath delivered us from the depths of Hades, granting the world the great mercy.

 All: Troparion to St. Mark in the Fourth Tone: From thy childhood the light of truth enlightened thee, O Mark, and thou didst love the labor of Christ the Savior.
 Wherefore thou didst follow Peter with zeal and didst serve Paul as a fellow laborer and didst enlighten the world with thy holy Gospel.

-The reading from Saint Paul’s Second Letter to the Ephesians (2:14-22)
+Reading from St. Paul’s Letter to the Romans (6:18-23)

-The Reading from the Holy Gospel according to St. Matthew (13:10-17)
+Reading from the gospel according to St Matthew (8:5-13)